 Attend your local campus Orientation.
 Find your schedule online at: www.confederationcollege.ca/all-regional-campuses-orientations-information.

 International Students Orientation (Must also attend College Orientation)

-Important: All new International students are required to attend both college orientation as well as one of the following orientation sessions:
+Important: All new International students are required to attend both college orientation as well as the International orientation session:

 For up-to-date information, visit: www.confederationcollege.ca/international-students/international-student-services/orientation.

 Please email email@example.com if you have any questions.

 Kick off the 2017-18 school year with a wide variety of events and activities for everyone!
 Brought to you by SUCCI, your Student Union and proudly sponsored by Tbaytel.

 For more information, visit http://www.confederationcollege.ca/student-life/your-student-association-succi/orientation-2017.

 The Confederation College Computer Services Department is responsible for providing all information technology (IT) and audio visual (AV) support services to the College community.
 This includes student/academic IT resources such as computer labs, help desk services, student network accounts, network/internet services, academic software and other technology-related services.